 Jan Henk Dubbink, Chairman.
-After two years of military training, I applied for medicine as I had the ambition to work in the field of international health.
-The post graduate training in Global Health and Tropical Medicine, a reproductive health affiliated PhD and clinical & research experience in Surinam, Aruba, Tanzania, South Africa, India and Uganda gave me insight into healthcare in various ‘low resource settings’.
-I just returned from Sierra Leone where I worked as medical superintendent in a rural district hospital.
-Through the iSTEPup foundation, we hope to create transparent and realistic educational opportunities which will strengthen basic health care in low income countries by donating knowledge and know-how rather than money.
-We believe the training of sufficient healthworkers in their own countries is a longterm solution.
+After two years of military training, I switched to medicine to be able to work in the field of global health.
+The post graduate training in Global Health and Tropical Medicine, a reproductive health affiliated PhD and clinical & research experience in Surinam, Aruba, Tanzania, South Africa, India, Uganda, and Sierra Leone gave me insight into the healthcare system of different countries.
+The iSTEPup foundation aims to strengthen basic health care in LMIC by donating knowledge and know-how rather than money.
+We believe the training of sufficient healthcare workers in their own countries is a sustainable longterm solution.
 Currently I am specializing in Family Medicine.

 Nikki van der Velde, Secretary.
 I have had several opportunities to do internships abroad during my medicine study (a nursing internship in Aruba, gynecology/obstetrics and pediatrics internships in South Africa).
 These experiences have confirmed that I wanted to discover and learn more about healthcare systems in other, less developed countries.
 Following this experience, I did volunteer work in a hospital run by nuns in Cameroon.
 There I discovered the advantages and disadvantages of providing (temporary) international healthcare in a low-income country.
 Our foundation hopes to create continuity in projects in low and middle income countries by applying a different working method.
 Ultimately, we hope to improve the healthcare and equality among the population in those countries.
 Currently, I am working as a PhD-student in the departments of cardiology and radiology, and MD at the department of cardiology.